-The educational leader may be the approved provider, a nominated supervisor or person with management or control (who has suitable experience and qualifications), an early childhood teacher, or a diploma or certificate III qualified educator within the service.
+The educational leader may be the approved provider, a nominated supervisor or person with management or control (who has suitable experience and qualifications), an early childhood teacher, a suitably qualified person, or a diploma or certificate III qualified educator within the service.
 The regulations do not specify a minimum qualification or the number of hours the educational leader should work, or whether this person must work directly with children.